Officials warn of commuter chaos from Connecticut derailment

 Earl Weener, a board member for the National Transportation Safety Board (NTSB), told the news conference the agency was finishing its probe of the crash site and would turn it over to Metro-North on Sunday.

-All the train cars have been removed, recording devices recovered and crews were being interviewed, he said.
+All the train cars had been removed, recording devices had been recovered and crews were being interviewed, he said.

 “But it will take a significant amount of time to repair the tracks,” he said.